sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 + by defining them inside the app using the "Enter set" dialog.
 If no URL parameters are provided, the first set after the app starts up loads a random pair from the taxon pair list.
 Other options are accessed via
 + the "Random set" (loads a random set from the taxon set list) or
-+ "Select set" (let's the user select a set from the taxon set list) options.
++ "Manage collection" (let's the user select a set from the taxon set list) options.

 ### Sharing
 + the user can easily share the currently active collection and pair by tapping on the "Share" icon.
 This creates a link to the app with the relevant information encoded in the URL.